hoanguyen-agilityio/practice-javascript/README.md

 ## Overview:

-- This document will provide an overview of estimates for javascript practice.
-This practice will build a student list management website
+- This document will provide an overview of estimates for typescript practice.
+This exercise is developed based on the previous javascript practice lesson

 ## Author